Hzao/PocketChest/DEPLOYMENT.md

 **Workers.dev Domain Control:**
 - By default, your Worker will be accessible at both your custom domain AND `your-worker-name.your-subdomain.workers.dev`
 - To disable the default workers.dev domain, set `"workers_dev": false` in your `wrangler.jsonc`
-- When `workers_dev` is false, your Worker will ONLY be accessible via your custom domain routes
+- When `workers_dev` is false, your Worker will ONLY be accessible via your custom domain routes.
+This is recommended for production deployments where you want to use only your custom domain
-- This is recommended for production deployments where you want to use only your custom domain
+- **⚠️ China Access**: The default `*.workers.dev` domain is not accessible from China.
+If you need China accessibility, you must use a custom domain

 **Requirements:**
 - Your domain must be added to Cloudflare (as a zone)